Emergency Lighting Fixtures – What you need to know in 5 minutes

 What does the slave emergency lighting fixture contain?

-The slave emergency lighting fixtures contain its lamps and usually some of the control gear for its operation, but the battery and its charger will be located in another location, which provides a central supply to multiple emergency luminaries.
+The slave emergency lighting fixtures contain their lamps and usually some of the control gear for their operation, but the battery and its charger will be located in another location, which provides a central supply to multiple emergency luminaries.

 What are the advantages & disadvantages of the self-contained and central battery systems?